// RadioSonic by SigPro Labs

 RadioSonic Signal Processing Platform

-ESP32-S3 board with TLV320AIC3204 codec, onboard microphones, Wi-Fi, USB, and HAT form factor.
+ESP32-S3 board with TLV320AIC3204 codec, onboard microphones, Wi-Fi, USB, Raspberry Pi HAT form factor, and RadioSonic firmware.

 Best value